victorfelisbino/BackupForce/docs/ROADMAP.md

 # BackupForce Roadmap

-This document outlines the development roadmap for BackupForce's data restoration feature.
+This document outlines the development roadmap for BackupForce — the free, open-source Salesforce backup and recovery tool.

-**Last Updated:** December 18, 2025
+**Last Updated:** December 19, 2025

 ---

 ## 🎯 Overview

-The Data Restoration feature enables restoring backed-up Salesforce data (CSV files or database tables) back into a Salesforce org.
-This is a critical feature for disaster recovery, data migration, and sandbox refresh scenarios.
+BackupForce is designed to be the best **free alternative** to expensive Salesforce backup tools like OwnBackup ($6K+/year), Spanning, and Gearset.
+Our goal is to provide enterprise-grade backup and recovery features at zero cost, built by Salesforce admins for the community.

+### Key Differentiators
+- **100% Free** - No subscriptions, no per-user pricing, no storage limits
+- **Relationship-Aware** - Smart backup/restore that preserves data relationships
+- **Cross-Platform** - Native apps for Windows, macOS, and Linux (no Java required)
+- **Open Source** - Full transparency, community-driven development

 ---